mreff555/hue-api/README.md

      button on the HUE hub when prompted.
 Once this is complete the key should be saved in the configuration file which by default will be saved unless the build directory is removed.

+  Yeah,  It doesn't do a whole lot unless you throw in debug code.
+An ambitious person might make it compile to a dynamic library....
+Maybe I'll get around to it.